katterianjali/intern_wakaama/README.md

 To build Wakaama execute the following steps.

-IMPORTANT: Check the content of the examples/CMakeLists.txt file to verify that the configured configuration file points to shared/dtls/config-ccm-ecdsa-dtls1_2.h
+IMPORTANT: Verify that the MBEDTLS_CONFIG_FILE parameter for cmake points to the correct location of the configuration file.

 ```
 git clone https://github.com/hannestschofenig/wakaama.git